 Today we visit Spitzkoppe, an impressive granite mountain formation, to view the ancient rock paintings of the Khoisan (formerly referred to as the Bushmen).

-We’ll cycle and hike here and then head to our welcoming wilderness lodge, nestled among amazing rock formations.
+Then we will head to our welcoming wilderness lodge, nestled among amazing rock formations.

 Day 10 -